-- 54. The national funding formula will provide local authorities with per pupil funding of at least £3,500 for each primary school, and £4,800 for each secondary school that has pupils in years 10 and 11, based on the school's total core funding.6 We have increased the KS3 rate used to calculate the minimum for middle schools to £4,600 and will also use this rate for KS3 only schools.
-We have also introduced a new minimum amount of £5,100 for KS4 only schools. - 55.
-Local authorities can choose to include a minimum per pupil factor in their formula to allow them to implement this policy locally. - 56.
-The per pupil minimum funding levels are set out below.7
+54. The national funding formula will provide local authorities with per pupil funding of at least £3,500 for each primary school, and £4,800 for each secondary school that has pupils in years 10 and 11, based on the school's total core funding.
+We have increased the KS3 rate used to calculate the minimum for middle schools to £4,600 and will also use this rate for KS3 only schools.
+We have also introduced a new minimum amount of £5,100 for KS4 only schools.

+55. Local authorities can choose to include a minimum per pupil factor in their formula to allow them to implement this policy locally.

 School phase 2019 to 2020 minimum per pupil funding level

 Primary school £3,500

 All-through school £4,042

-A weighted average of the primary and secondary minimum per pupil funding levels that applies to every all-through school.
+A weighted average of the primary and secondary minimum per pupil funding levels that applies to every all- through school.

 The calculation is

-$(£3,500 \times 7) + (£4,800 \times 5)$
+$(\pounds 3,500 \times 7) + (\pounds 4,800 \times 5)$

 Divided by 12

 Secondary school (with £4,800

 KS3 and KS4 pupils)

 KS3 only schools £4,600

 KS4 only schools £5,100

 Middle schools Minimum per pupil funding level depends on the year

-(including accordant groups in each school.
+(including secondary schools with primary year groups and exclusively groups in each school.

-(including secondary

-schools with primary year

-groups and exclusively